bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx.md

 4. [Build a Docker image](#step-4---build-a-docker-image)
 5. [Install rails non the new container](#step-5---install-rails-in-the-new-container)
-6. [Create new rails project from Docker image with files stored on the local drive](#step-6---create-new-rails-project-from-docker-image-with-files-stored-on-the-local-drive)
+6. [Create new rails project from Docker image with files stored on the local drive](#step-6---create-new-rails-project)
 7. [Start the server](#step-7---start-the-server)

-Now let's look at each step in detail:
+Now let's take a look at each step in detail:

 #### Step #1 - Create a folder for a project on local drive
 ````sh